List of Little Miss characters

 The following is a list of Little Miss characters from the children's book series by Roger Hargreaves, also adapted into the children's television programme The Mr. Men Show.
-Books one (Little Miss Bossy) to thirty (Little Miss Somersault) were written and illustrated by Hargreaves, and the remainder by his son, Adam Hargreaves.
+Books one (Little Miss Bossy) to twenty-one (Little Miss Contrary) were written and illustrated by Roger Hargreaves, while books twenty-two (Little Miss Busy) to thirty (Little Miss Somersault) were ghostwritten by Viviane Cohen and Evelyne Lallemand, and illustrated by Colette David under Roger Hargreaves' name.
+The remainder were written and illustrated by Roger Hargreaves' son, Adam Hargreaves.